 Laser eye surgery ( LASIK ) reshapes your cornea so it can focus light rays better.
 The doctor numbs your eye with drops, then uses a sterile mechanical device (or another laser) to create a thin flap on your cornea.
-He pulls it back with a tiny tool to expose the central layers of your cornea.
-He’ll use a laser to sculpt them.
-Then he returns the flap to its original position.
-Finally, he’ll give you anti-inflammatory and antibiotic eyedrops.
-Once he covers your eyes with transparent shields, you're ready to go home.
+They pull it back with a tiny tool to expose the central layers of your cornea.
+They’ll use a laser to sculpt them.
+Then they return the flap to its original position.
+Finally, they’ll give you anti-inflammatory and antibiotic eyedrops.
+Once they cover your eyes with transparent shields, you're ready to go home.

 Most people who have LASIK are happy with the results.
 But there are some potential downsides to LASIK:

 - The procedure could over- or under-correct your vision, which will require follow-up surgery.

 - You may see a glare around lights at night.
 But new procedures and screening tests are designed to minimize glare.

 - If you’re age 40 or older, you may still have to wear reading glasses.
 You can avoid this with a monovision technique that focuses one eye for distance and the other eye for near vision.
 You might think this would be confusing, but most people adjust easily.
 You can wear contact lenses or handheld lenses to see what it’ll be like before you get the surgery.